You are now leaving our website and entering a third-party website over which we have no control.

 What is term life insurance and why is it important to have adequate coverage?

 Term life insurance is an insurance option for individuals who aren't seeking coverage for life, but rather a "term," a select period of time.
 Term lengths can vary.
-For example, TD Insurance offers 10-, 20-, and even a 100-year term, where premiums remain fixed for the duration of your term.
-Most policies offer automatic renewal (at a higher premium) when your initial term ends, which means, if you choose to, you can have coverage until you reach the maximum age on your policy set by the insurance provider.
+For example, TD Insurance offers 10-, 20-, 30- and even a 100-year term, where premiums remain fixed for the duration of your term.
+Most policies offer automatic renewal (at a higher premium) when your initial term ends, which means, if you choose to, you can have coverage until your policy expires.

-Choosing the right term life insurance policy is important because it can help ensure your family's financial obligations are met and they are financially protected if you were to pass away.
+Choosing the right term life insurance policy is important because it could help your family meet their financial obligations if you were to pass away.
 Whether it's covering debts, providing for children's education, or replacing lost income, a well-selected policy could effectively fulfill your financial planning goals in case of a covered event.

 Before we dive into examples of the cost of TD Term Life Insurance and look at different term lengths across different ages, let's go over some of the factors life insurance companies consider when calculating the cost of coverage (commonly referred to as premiums).